CaptEmulation/nitrogen-website/source/guides/apps/timelapse.md

 ## Applications

 In this guide, we are going to set up your first instance of a Reactor that you can execute an application in.
-In this case, the reactor is going to reside on your laptop.
+In this case, the Reactor is going to reside on your laptop.

 Just like you did on the Raspberry Pi in the previous guide step, move to a development directory and clone the Reactor project into this directory: